ondemandenv/ondemandenv.github.io/articles/semantic-evolution-crisis-merge-hell-civilization.md

 ### **Merge as Semantic Integration**
 True Git merging was never meant to be mechanical conflict resolution.
 It was designed as **semantic integration**—the conscious decision to combine two different evolutionary paths because they represent complementary rather than competing interpretations of reality.

+**Interestingly, earlier version control systems understood this better linguistically.** Perforce and Subversion called this process **"integration"** rather than "merging"—a term that better captures the intentional, thoughtful nature of combining different branches of development.
+The word "integration" implies conscious synthesis, while "merge" has devolved into mechanical conflict resolution.

 ### **The Industry's Perversion of Git's Vision**
 The modern "merge hell" crisis represents a complete perversion of Git's original philosophy: